billbuchanan/csn09112/week12_splunk/README.md

 ```

 We can then see from this that Firefox running on Windows is our most popular browser, followed by Chrome running on Mac OS (AppheWebkit) and then Microsoft Internet Explorer Version 7.
 This type of information is obviously important for the design of a site, as it focuses the development on the browsers that will typically be used to access the site.
-Then, if we classify for Safari, Chrome and Mozilla we can chart with [here]:
+Then, if we classify for Safari, Chrome and Mozilla we can chart with [here](https://asecuritysite.com:8000/en-GB/app/search/search?q=search%20sourcetype%3Daccess_*%20%7C%20chart%20%20count(eval(searchmatch(%22Safari%22)))%20%20AS%20Safari%2C%0Acount(eval(searchmatch(%22Chrome%22)))%20%20AS%20Chrome%2C%20count(eval(searchmatch(%22Mozilla%22)))%20AS%20Mozilla&display.page.search.mode=smart&dispatch.sample_ratio=1&earliest=0&latest=&sid=1593552513.125&display.page.search.tab=statistics&display.general.type=statistics):

 ```
 sourcetype=access_* | chart  count(eval(searchmatch("Safari")))  AS Safari,